-- 8.15.
+- 8.13.
 For a small village, Hazelbury Bryan is blessed with having a fibre backbone internet, which is delivered from the telephone exchange to a number of green cabinets in the village.
 Links from dwellings to these cabinets can provide connection speeds of 76MB, although this is dependent on the distance from the cabinets (using the existing copper lines).
-Other opportunities such as wireless or satellite connectivity for more remote dwellings may provide alternative solutions where feasible and cost effective. - 8.16.
-In December 2017 planning consent was granted for a new mobile phone mast on land adjoining Coney Lane, north of Wonston.
-When implemented, this new mast should improve connectivity across much of the parish, including 3G and 4G coverage.
+Other opportunities such as wireless or satellite connectivity for more remote dwellings may provide alternative solutions where feasible and cost effective. - 8.14.
+The recent completion of a new mobile communication mast has improved connectivity across much of the parish, including 3G and 4G coverage.